-California uses a three-stage licensing process for teens.
+California uses a multi-stage licensing process for teens.
 This system allows teens to gradually gain exposure to complex driving situations, easing them into driving over an extended period of time.

-At age 15 1/2, teens can apply for a learner's permit in the state of California.
-To do so, both teen and parent must visit their local driver exam office with a state-certified copy of the teen's birth certificate.
-Teens must pass the traffic law, road-sign and vision tests to receive a learner's permit.
-Teens must also provide proof they have completed or are enrolled in driver education.
+At age 15 1/2, teens can apply for a provisional permit in the state of California.
+To do so, both teen and parent must visit their local driver exam office with a state-certified copy of the teen’s birth certificate and provide your social security number.
+Teens must pass the traffic law, road-sign and vision tests to receive a provisional permit.
+Teens must also provide proof they have completed driver education or are enrolled in an integrated driver education program.

-When teens turn 16, have had a learner's permit for at least six months, have completed 50 hours of practice, including 10 hours at night, and have completed classroom driver education and formal behind-the-wheel training, they can apply for a provisional license.
-Parents must certify in writing that these hours have been completed.
+When teens turn 16, have held a provisional permit for at least six months, have completed 50 hours of practice, including 10 hours at night, and have completed classroom driver education and formal behind-the-wheel training, they can apply for a provisional license.
+Parents must certify in writing that 50 hours or driving practice has been completed.
 They also must pass a behind-the-wheel driving test.
 Legal guardians must accompany their teens to the DMV to sign the application form, or their signature must be notarized on the form.

 - Conducts the written exam and road test needed to get a driver’s license.

 - Provides study materials to help your teen get ready for the exams.

 - Keeps track of license status and can suspend a license.
 During the provisional phase, one citation or at-fault crash within 12 months results in a warning from DMV.
 Two or more results in license restrictions and suspensions.

 Consider using a parent-teen driving agreement to help enforce licensing rules that the state and your family set.
 An agreement helps you and your teen understand the rules of the road and sends a clear message that driving is an earned privilege that your family takes seriously.